anoniemerd/Chrony-NTP-Web-Interface-V2/README.md

 ## Step-by-Step Guide: Deploying Chrony NTP Web Monitor
 This guide will help you set up, run, and deploy the Chrony NTP Web Monitor using Flask, Gunicorn, and systemd.

-To improve stability and prevent crashes, the web interface uses AJAX to update data dynamically instead of relying on full HTML page reloads.
-This ensures smooth and efficient updates every second without affecting performance.
+The web interface uses AJAX to update data dynamically every second, instead of HTML, improving stability and preventing crashes.
+Additionally, hostnames are sorted alphabetically, first displaying hostnames with letters, followed by IP addresses.

+This guide will help you set up, run, and deploy the Chrony NTP Web Monitor using Flask, Gunicorn, and systemd.

 ### 1️⃣ Install Required Packages
 On your Linux server, install the necessary dependencies: